Zed-Inc/artemis-build-script/README.md

-# artemis_build_script
+# artemis build script
-A build script for jvm languages currently only supporting Kotlin
+A build script for currently (jvm languages currently only supporting Kotlin) future support will be implemented for other languages future language support
+* C
+* C++
+* Scala
+* Swift
+* Java
+* Python
+* Nim